NhatMinh2225/CTF-Writeups/README.md

 ## Notes

-These writeups are mainly for documenting how I approached each challenge and what I learned from solving it.
+These writeups are mainly for documenting how I approached each challenge and what I learned while solving it.

-Some solutions may not be the shortest or most efficient approach, especially for challenges I solved while learning a tool for the first time.
+Some solutions may not be the shortest or most efficient approach, especially when I was learning a tool or technique for the first time.

 ## Disclaimer